connorboyd/BoydReyndersFitzpatrickPaper/finalCopy.md

 Additionally, lazy evaluation avoids repeating the same evaluation, which can reduce run time by an exponential factor.
 This new collection method benefits most on multicore processors by enabling automatic parallelism.

+>These two sections are redundant

 ..................................................................................................................

 #Parallel Collections

 The name Scala is a blend of the words scalable and language.
-Scala was designed to be easily scalable to very large problems.
+Scala was designed to scale easily to very large problems.
 One key feature that makes this possible is Scala's parallel collections.
 In many languages, including Java, utilizing multiple CPU cores is difficult, unintuitive, and cumbersome.
 In Scala, scaling up to multiple threads can be as easy as adding one extra keyword to a statement.